qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development_tools.rst

 Editing or IDE support for JavaScript or qooxdoo is still quite limited.
 If you happen to know some practical solutions, please feel free to add them below.

+XXX
+===

 Eclipse
 -------

 Since Eclipse 3.4 an advanced editing support for regular JavaScript is available (called `JSDT <http://wiki.eclipse.org/JSDT>`_).
-On top of this *native* JS support, the project <:contrib:project:QXDT> aimed at providing qooxdoo-*specific* support.
+On top of this *native* JS support, the project :doc:`:contrib:project:QXDT` aimed at providing qooxdoo-*specific* support.
 This project stalled, mostly due to technical difficulties at that early time of JSDT.
-The extensibility of JSDT is still a very interesting concept, so if you like to review the QXDT source code and start porting it to recent versions of Eclipse, please see the <:contrib:project:QXDT> documentation.
+The extensibility of JSDT is still a very interesting concept, so if you like to review the QXDT source code and start porting it to recent versions of Eclipse, please see the :doc:`:contrib:project:QXDT` documentation.

 Spket IDE
 ---------